georgekasa/cityscapeDatasetSegmentation/README.md

 4) Also I used the Unet, algorithm without using some tricks which Karpathy has suggested from CS231N, the code for the NN I did get it from the course which I finished in coursera AdvancedComputer vision with tf & keras https://github.com/georgekasa/courseraAdvancedComputerVisionTensorFlow-

+ if someone is reading that check the video

 #update 20230430

 1) added (simple) augmentation